Become a Living Well

 In order to be eligible for the StrongPeople Living Well Training Program, you must:

 Have CPR certification.
 Intense exercise has the potential to cause sudden health events, such as stroke or heart attack.
-Therefore, you will be asked to upload (or send) proof of current CPR certification when you apply for the online training.
+Therefore, we ask that all Program Leaders have an active CPR certification before leading a program.

 Be an employee/staff with a nonprofit organization; If you are not an employee/staff of a nonprofit but are working in partnership with a nonprofit organization to implement the program, you must submit a letter from the nonprofit organization as your sponsor.
 In addition, all leaders are required to sign a scope of use agreement regarding nonprofit use of the program only.